-A total of 54 Prime Ministers (PM's) has served the UK since 1871.
-Prime Minister is the head of Her Majesty’s Government in the UK.
+The Prime Minister is the head of Her Majesty’s Government in the UK.
 The position is not established by the Constitution or by law but was created by convention.
 The PM is appointed by the Monarch from among the people who are likely to command confidence in the House of Commons.
 Of the 54 Prime Ministers who have served in the past, nine have served for more than ten years while seven have served for less than one year.
-Some of the longest-serving PM's of the UK include; Robert Walpole, William Pitt, and Robert Jenkinson.
+Some of the longest-serving PM's of the UK include Robert Walpole, William Pitt, and Robert Jenkinson.

 Robert was born in 1770 in Westminster to George III.
 He went to Charterhouse School.
 In 1790 he was elected to the House of Common for Rye though he was too young to ascend to parliament.
 Robert’s father became Earl of Liverpool in 1796.
 When His father died in 1808, Robert became Lord Liverpool.
 In 1812 Lord Liverpool took over the post of Prime Minister where he served until 1827.
 He is the first PM to wear long trouser regularly and was also known for his hair cut.
 He served as the prime minister for a total of 14.84 years.

-Other PMs who have served for longer term include Robert Gascoyne-Cecil, who was appointed PM in 1885 and served for 13 years.
+Other PMs who have served for longer terms include Robert Gascoyne-Cecil, who was appointed PM in 1885 and served for 13 years.
 William Gladstone of the liberal party served as PM for 12 years from 1868.
-PM leads the cabinet and the majority party in the House of Common.
-He has both legislative and executive powers.
-Each of these PM's of UK have thus left behind significant legacy and have contributed immesely towards the betterment of their nation.

 Longest Serving Prime Ministers Of The United Kingdom